Childhood and Education Journey of Ric Flair in Timeline

 May 2022: Reconciliation with Wendy Barlow

-In May 2022, Ric Flair and Wendy Barlow reconciled after their separation.
+In May 2022, Ric Flair and Wendy Barlow reconciled after announcing their separation earlier in the year.

 May 16, 2022: Announcement of Final Match

-On May 16, 2022, it was announced that Ric Flair would wrestle his final match on July 31 in Nashville, called Ric Flair's Last Match, retiring after nearly five decades in the ring.
+On May 16, 2022, it was announced that Ric Flair would wrestle his final match on July 31 in Nashville, called Ric Flair's Last Match.

-In July 2022, Ric Flair launched a virtual restaurant chain called "Wooooo!
-Wings" in Nashville, Tennessee, partnering with Kitchen Data Systems before his last match.
-The chain's name references Flair's signature exclamation, with food prepared by KitchPartner restaurants.
+In July 2022, Ric Flair launched a virtual restaurant chain named "Wooooo!
+Wings" in Nashville, Tennessee, in partnership with Kitchen Data Systems, ahead of Ric Flair's Last Match.
+The chain's name is based on Flair's signature exclamation.

 On July 31, 2022, Ric Flair suffered a heart attack during his final wrestling match.

-In October 2022, Ric Flair partnered with Mike Tyson and Verano Holdings Corp. to launch his cannabis line, "Ric Flair Drip," under Tyson's cannabis brand "Tyson 2.0," in Arizona, Nevada, and California.
+In October 2022, Ric Flair partnered with Mike Tyson and Verano Holdings Corp. to launch his own cannabis line called the "Ric Flair Drip" under Tyson's cannabis brand "Tyson 2.0".
+The line launched in Arizona, Nevada, and California.

 In July 2023, Ric Flair partnered with Carma HoldCo and LGNDS to release a mushroom-infused energy drink called Wooooo!
 Energy.

-In September 2024, Ric Flair and Wendy Barlow separated again after having reconciled in May 2022.
+In September 2024, Ric Flair and Wendy Barlow separated again.

 October 26, 2024: Death of Sebastian Kidder

-On October 26, 2024, Sebastian Kidder, Ric Flair's stepson, died from a self-inflicted gunshot wound, committing suicide.
+On October 26, 2024, Sebastian Kidder, Ric Flair's stepson through his relationship with Barlow, died by suicide.